CQCL/pytket-docs/manual/manual_backend.rst

 ..
 Compile generically, making use of `get_compiled_circuit`

-Whilst the demands of each :py:class:`~pytket.backends.Backend` on the properties of the :py:class:`~pytket.Circuit` necessitate different compilation procedures, using the default compilation sequences provided with :py:meth:`Backend.get_compiled_circuit` handles compiling generically.
+Whilst the demands of each :py:class:`~pytket.backends.Backend` on the properties of the :py:class:`~pytket.Circuit` necessitate different compilation procedures, using the default compilation sequences provided with :py:class:`~pytket.backends.Backend.get_compiled_circuit` handles compiling generically.

 ..
 All backends can `process_circuit` identically